Bank of England Cuts Interest Rates to 4.75%

 This latest move shows the Bank’s continued “slow and steady approach”, says Morningstar’s European market strategist Michael Field.

-November’s cut is the second rate cut in the UK loosening cycle, after the decision in August 2024.
+November’s Bank of England cut is the second rate cut in the UK loosening cycle, after the decision in August 2024.
 Other European central banks such as the ECB, SNB and Swedish Riksbank have already reduced rates multiple times this year.
 The Bank’s move comes ahead of the Federal Reserve decision tonight, when the US central bank is forecast to cut rates by 0.25 percentage points.

 In the accompanying statement, the Bank repeated the mantra that rates cuts will be gradual and that “monetary policy will need to continue to remain restrictive for sufficiently long until the risks to inflation returning sustainably to the 2% target in the medium term have dissipated further.”